 This task does not necessarily start in this phase, and most organizations scout for talent and resources even before the SOW is signed.
 However, this phase allows relooking at any additional skill requirements that might have captured in the discovery phase.
-For example, if is a particular tool or product is not common, and was only discovered during the assessment phase, it needs to be considered in the resource loading.
+For example, if there is a particular tool or product that is not common, and was only discovered during the assessment phase, and this needs to be considered in the resource loading.